ftlabs/alignment/Readme.md

 * The article data is taken from the Financial Times' Search API and Content API.
 * Error checking?
 Nope, not much.
+* The /ontology route is restricted by s3o, Staff Single Sign On, requiring signing in using FT Staff credentials.
+This restriction may be lifted sometime.